The Farm Bill

 Conservation tools for farmers

 The farm bill includes several programs that encourage good stewardship of farmland by helping farmers adopt practices that reduce soil damage, fertilizer runoff, and other undesirable impacts.
-The 2014 farm bill reduced conservation program funding; we’re hoping to reverse that trend this time around, while simultaneously improving support for agricultural practices that promote healthy soil and clean water.
+We've advocated for strengthening these programs.

 A better safety net

 In recent years, UCS has documented the importance of healthy soils for farmers and their communities, as well as the negative (and costly) environmental consequences of the federal crop insurance program.
-In the 2018 farm bill, we’re seeking to address both issues at once, with crop insurance reforms that maintain a safety net while increasing incentives for soil-building practices that boost farmers’ resilience and save taxpayers money in the long run.
+We support crop insurance reforms that maintain a safety net while increasing incentives for soil-building practices that boost farmers’ resilience and save taxpayers money in the long run.

 Investing in new farmers